-Disney Epic Mickey 2 is a third-person adventure game published by Disney Interactive.
+Disney Epic Mickey 2 is a third-person action-adventure game published by Disney Interactive.
 The game was made with the efforts of two developers; Blitz Games Studios on the Mac, PC, Playstation 3 and Xbox 360, while Avalanche Software developed the Wii and Wii U ports of the game.
 The lead designer was Warren Spector, with James Dooley composing the majority of the game's music.
 The game was released on November 18, 2012.

 The sequel picks up where its predecessor, Epic Mickey, left off.
 The Disney characters are working hard at rebuilding the Disney Wasteland when The Mad Doctor shows up, convincing Oswald the Lucky Rabbit to join him to fight off any potential threats to their respective universe.
 Skeptical of the Doctor's intentions, Ortensia and Gus recruit Mickey Mouse to return to the Wasteland in order to help Oswald and return the Wasteland to it's original state.